lenablechmann/guthrat-immobilien/README.md

 - [x] set up all the directories, gitignore and config files necessary for webpack
 - [x] research the MVP for real estate agents and come up with a wireframe:
   ![Wireframe](images/wireframe.png)
-- [ ] create a dummy page + basic css layout and connect a few modules to each other (code infrastructure setup)
 - [ ] create a design for the page in Figma
 - [ ] create a static prototype page with multiple html files
-- [ ] tweak the css until it matches the design as well as possible
+- [ ] tweak the css until it matches the design as well as possible, if something isn't possible atm, admit defeat and try to incorporate an acceptable substitute + learn from experience
+- [ ] create a dummy page + basic css layout and connect a few modules to each other (code infrastructure setup)
 - [ ] plan out/ pseudo code the modules
 - [ ] transfer all the html tags into the js files